Whitfield Regeneration Area content

-- View the Whitfield Planning Framework (5.6MB pdf)
+- View the Whitfield Planning Framework (5.2MB pdf)

 Whitfield is the subject of a planned regeneration to build a new community around the framework of the original Whitfield by developing cleared sites within a comprehensive strategy.
 There is the potential for the development of between 800 and 1,000 new dwellings.

 In December 2006 the draft Whitfield Planning Framework was approved as a basis for securing the implementation of proposals to further regeneration in the Whitfield area.
-Updates were made to this document in 2007, 2010 and 2015 to guide future development in the area.
-The Whitfield Planning Framework is now updated annually to reflect the ongoing regeneration activity with the current document updated in December 2016.
+Updates were made to this document in 2007, 2010, 2015 and 2018 to guide future development in the area.
+The Whitfield Planning Framework is now updated regularly to reflect the ongoing regeneration activity.

 Through the new development of vacant sites for housing and associated uses the new Whitfield will be: a popular place to live with a mixture of tenures but mainly private housing; It will be an area with recognisable communities created within it; It will be a convenient and safe place to live with a distribution of safe useful play and recreation spaces; and it will be an area with attractive shopping facilities.